Last Updated on December 20, 2022 by admin

 Gift Shop

 At the base of the Space Needle is a gift shop filled with all sorts of local souvenirs.
 As far as gift shops go, it’s one of our favorites!
 There’s lot of things to choose from across every budget.
 If you need to pick up some gifts, this is a good spot to do your shopping.
 We also recommend purchasing souvenirs at Pike Place Market.
-(We wrote a full post about what to buy here!)

 Base 2 Space

 Ever wondered what it would be like to skip the elevator and take the stairs to the top?
 During the Base 2 Space event, you will scale 832 open-air stairs to support cancer research.
-More details on this event can be found here.

 New Years Eve Fireworks